UFI Update

 Watermelon Lemonade - Reformulated Wise Men

-We’ve also added a section to our website grouping these oils to make it easier to shop; this can be found here.
+As new oils that don't require a UFI at 10% are being added regularly, we’ve also added a section to our website grouping these oils to make it easier to shop; this can be found here.

 Please note that if these oils are used in a hazardous base (such as Augeo or perfumer’s alcohol) then a UFI number will be required.
 If you are using these fragrances at a concentration of more than 10% then a UFI number may be required.